Judge puts Yellowstone grizzly bears back on the endangered list, sparing them from a planned hunt

-(CNN) — The grizzy bears of Yellowstone National Park will be spared from a proposed trophy hunt, thanks to a ruling by a federal judge.
+(CNN) — The grizzly bears of Yellowstone National Park will be spared from a proposed trophy hunt, thanks to a ruling by a federal judge.

 The ruling, filed Monday, effectively places the Greater Yellowstone grizzly -- the grizzly population native to areas around the park -- back on the Endangered Species list, which means they will receive special protections.
 It will also spare the bears from a planned hunt in Wyoming and Idaho this fall.